-The full report contains the final budget, debt balances and payments, and endowments for the 2017-18 fiscal year (see Appendices C and D).
-The annual budget for the Athletics Department supports 23 sports and approximately 900 student-athlete participation opportunities at any given time, depending on roster changes.
-The Athletics Department employs over 600 people.
-The Athletics Department's economic impact has been estimated at \$970 million annually, with nearly 9,000 jobs supported and created.
-There is no deficit from 2017-18 operations.
+The full report contains the final budget, debt balances and payments, and endowments for the 2019-20 fiscal year (see Appendices C and D).
+The annual budget for the Athletics Department supports 23 sports and more than 800 student-athlete participation opportunities.
+The Athletics Department employs nearly 400 full-time staff.
+The Athletics Department hosts more than 1.8 million spectators each year and its economic impact has been estimated at \$610 million annually, with nearly 4,500 jobs supported and created.

-&lt;sup>1 For a more detailed elaboration on the authority over intercollegiate athletics, please see Appendix A: "University of Wisconsin-Madison Standards for Safeguarding Institutional Governance of Intercollegiate Athletics."
+1 For a more detailed elaboration on the authority over intercollegiate athletics, please see Appendix A: "University of Wisconsin-Madison Standards for Safeguarding Institutional Governance of Intercollegiate Athletics."
 These standards were prepared in response to the standards adopted by the Big Ten's Council of Presidents/Chancellors (Appendix B).